-- regards to PDMP plans and, more generally, to meet the goals of the demonstration. - k.
+- k.
 The state must include in its SUD Monitoring Protocol (STC 19) an approach to monitoring its SUD Health IT Plan which will include performance metrics provided by CMS or State defined metrics to be approved in advance by CMS. - 1.
-The state must monitor progress, each DY, on the implementation of its SUD Health IT Plan in relationship to its milestones and timelines-and report on its progress to CMS in in an addendum to its Annual Reports (STC 31). - m.
-As applicable, the state must advance the standards identified in the 'Interoperability Standards Advisory-Best Available Standards and Implementation Specifications' (ISA) in developing and implementing the state's SUD Health IT policies and in all related applicable State procurements (e.g., including managed care contracts) that are associated with this demonstration. - i.
-Where there are opportunities at the state- and provider-level (up to and including usage in MCO or ACO participation agreements) to leverage federal funds associated with a standard referenced in 45 CFR 170 Subpart B, the state must use the federally-recognized standards, barring another compelling state interest. - ii.
-Where there are opportunities at the state and provider level to leverage federal funds associated with a standard not already referenced in 45 CFR 170 but included in the ISA, the state must use the federally-recognized ISA standards, barring no other compelling state interest.
+The state must monitor progress, each DY, on the implementation of its SUD Health IT Plan in relationship to its milestones and timelines-and report on its progress to CMS in in an addendum to its Annual Reports (STC 31). - M. As applicable, the state must advance the standards identified in the 'Interoperability Standards Advisory-Best Available Standards and Implementation Specifications' (ISA) in developing and implementing the state's SUD Health IT policies and in all related applicable State procurements (e.g., including managed care contracts) that are associated with this demonstration. - i.
+Where there are opportunities at the state- and provider-level (up to and including usage in MCO or ACO participation agreements) to leverage federal funds associated with a standard referenced in 45 CFR 170 Subpart B, the state must use the federally-recognized standards, barring another compelling state interest. - Where there are opportunities at the state and provider level to leverage federal funds associated with a standard not already referenced in 45 CFR 170 but included in the ISA, the state must use the federally-recognized ISA standards, barring no other compelling state interest.